apache/apisix/docs/en/latest/deployment-modes.md

   role: data_plane
   role_data_plane:
     config_provider: yaml
+#END
 ```

 ### How to configure rules

 All of the rules are stored in one file which named `conf/apisix.yaml`,
-the APISIX will check if this file has any changed every second.
+APISIX checks if this file has any change **every second**.
-If the file changed and we found `#END` at the end of the file,
+If the file is changed & it ends with `#END`,
-APISIX will load the rules in this file and update to memory of APISIX.
+APISIX loads the rules from this file and updates its memory.

 Here is a mini example: